Principal's Global Leadership Award

 Participation on the Award involves attending workshops, participating in group discussions and completing a reflective assessment.

-Applications for the PGLA open on Friday 12th October
+Applications for the PGLA close on Friday 2nd November 2018.

 Visit King's Career Connect to apply.